Austio/learning/the-little-schemer.md

     - (null? ()) is true
   - tuple (tup) list of numbers or an empty list
   - S-Expression atoms, lists
+  - arithmetic expression is an atom or two arithmetic expressions combined by (+, x or up)
   - `car` - first s-expression of a non empty list
     - takes non empty list
     - (car l) ~ the car of list l